 Vitamin and Mineral Supplements

 Vitamin B Complex – Low levels of the B vitamins are strongly related to cervical dysplasia and cervical cancer.
-B vitamins are essential in the livers ability to metabolize estrogen.
+B vitamins play an essential role in the livers ability to metabolize estrogen.
 Low levels of B vitamins can result in excess estrogen levels.
 B vitamins are also needed for general health and disease resistance.

 Vitamin C – Has antioxidant properties, helps to strengthen and boost epithelial cell integrity, and prevents the development of cancer.